 Program course requirements are presented in sequence.
-Part-time students and others who cannot follow this sequence should check Course Descriptions section to determine pre-requisites and should consult their advisor regarding the order in which to take courses.
-General Education Core Requirements Courses section.
+Part-time students and others who cannot follow this sequence should check Course Descriptions to determine pre-requisites and should consult their advisor regarding the order in which to take courses.
+General Education Elective Courses.
 This program is designed to meet educational requirements for a specific professional license or certification that is required for employment in an occupation.
 Miles Community College has not made a determination as to whether this program meets the education requirements for licensure in states other than Montana.

-Miles Community College Student (Financial Aid Issued by MCC)
+Miles Community College Student - Financial Aid issued by MCC

-First Year Fall Sem nester Credits
+First Year Fall Semester

 CHMY 121/122 Intro to General Chemistry & Lab 3 and 1 credits

 PSYX 100 Intro to Psychology 3 credits

 WRIT 101 College Writing I 3 credits

 STAT 216 Intro to Statistics 3 credits

 MLS 103/104 Phlebotomy Fundamentals & Lab 3 and 1 credits

 Total 17 credits

-First Year Spring Se emester
+First Year Spring Semester

 BIOH 201/202 Human Anatomy & Physiology I & Lab 3 and 1 credits

 CHMY 123/124 Intro to Organic and Biochemistry & Lab 3 and 1 credits

 COMX 111 Intro to Public Speaking 3 credits

 CAPP 131 Basic MS Office 3 credits

 Total 14 credits

-First Year Summer Semester BIOM 250/251 Microbiology for Health Sciences & Lab 3, 1 credits BIOH 211/212 Human Anatomy & Physiology II & Lab 3, 1 credits Total 8 credits
+First Year Summer Semester

+BIOM 250/251 Microbiology for Health Sciences & Lab 3 and 1 credits

+BIOH 211/212 Human Anatomy & Physiology II & Lab 3 and 1 credits

+Total 8 credits